hwayne/learntla-v2/docs/beginner/pluscal.rst

 Overview
 ===========

-In the `last chapter <chapter_operators>`, we introduced operators, sets, and values, and did some simple computation with them.
+In the :doc:`last chapter <operators>`, we introduced operators, sets, and values, and did some simple computation with them.
 Now that we have that groundwork done, it's time to actually talk about specifications.

 .. index:: PlusCal
   :name: pluscal